mjnetherland19/MetaTax/README.md

 At the end of the pipeline, if comparative analysis was performed, the results are packaged into a data.pkl file and are available for easy viewing in a HTML report made using the Python package [Panel](https://panel.holoviz.org/).
 I will be adding a simpler report if only taxonomic profiling was run.

+The 'report' directory in this repo has an example file of profiling and comparative results from 10 samples (5 case, 5 control) of public data from a Parkinson's study.
+Just download the directory, double-click the HTML, use it to find the data.pkl file, click Confirm, and you're ready to explore the data.

 ## Overview

 | Component        | Explanation            |